-Lost Book: Replacement cost Missing one or both covers: Same as lost book Missing or torn page: 50 cents per page Marks that cannot be erased: 20 cents per page
+Lost Book: Replacement cost

+Missing one or both covers: Same as lost book

+Missing or torn page: 50 cents per page

+Marks that cannot be erased: 20 cents per page

-Section 5 Lockers (Board Policy 5036) and Backpacks
+Section 5 Lockers and Backpacks

 Students should not share a locker with other students since they are responsible for the contents and cleanliness of their locker.
 Students may be assessed a fine for damage to lockers.
-Book bags and/or gym bags may be brought into the building, but are prohibited in class-rooms.
+Book bags and/or gym bags may be brought into the building, but are prohibited in classrooms.
 Book bags, backpacks, gym bags, purses, etc. are to be kept in a student's assigned locker.
-Students are not to leave their books/book bags/backpacks/gym bags in the hallway or in the office.
-Students may be assessed a fine for bags left in the hallway.
+Students are not to leave their books/bookbags/backpacks/gym bags in the hallway or in the office.
 School officials may inspect lockers/bags without any particular suspicion or reasonable cause.
 Students must use school issued padlocks unless stated otherwise in an IEP or 504 plan.